ivan-radic/udl-documentation/docs/comments.md

 ![]({{ site.baseurl}}/images/comments_12.png)

-Just define Delimiter 2 (any delimiter will do, I'll use this one for demonstration) like in previous picture. __((EOL))__ is a special keyword that is expanded to a vector of three strings:
+Just define Delimiter 2 (any delimiter will do, I'll use this one for demonstration) like in previous picture. "((EOL))" is a special keyword that is expanded to a vector of three strings:

 ```
 \r\n